pdemonaco/factorio-mod-updater/README.md

 This module will automatically update all mods installed for a given instance of Factorio.
-Much like the original ruby script on which this module is based there are no external dependencies aside from Python itself.

 Note that this is primarily intended for headless dedicated Linux servers.